stratisMarkou/random-walks/random-walks/book/mira/000-exercises.md

 0
 \end{bmatrix}\right|$$

-Now, noting that the limit of the matrix power above is the zero matrix, so $|A| = 0.$ Therefore, the set of numbers in $(0, 1)$ whose decimal expansion does not contain one hundred consecutive 4s has Lebesgue measure 0.
+Now, note that the limit of the matrix power above is the zero matrix, so $|A| = 0.$ Therefore, the set of numbers in $(0, 1)$ whose decimal expansion does not contain one hundred consecutive 4s has Lebesgue measure 0.
 We conclude that the set of numbers in $(0, 1)$ whose decimal expansion contains one hundred consecutive 4s has Lebesgue measure 1.